ncsurobotics/srv/README.md

 ###### Disadvantages

 While Scala keeps many of the advantages of Java, it does not keep one of the larger ones: the mindshare.
-Scala lacks
+For all its flaws, Java is the garbage collected Lingua Franca, being the major platform for Android and many other devices.
+Optimistically for Scala, it is just an improved Java, and the language won’t matter.
+Pessimistically, the lack of resources and familiarity would be a hinderance.

 #### Decision